brett-olsen/ollama-proxy/README.md

 # ollama-proxy
 A lightweight Python proxy that lets any Ollama-compatible app run against [llama.cpp](https://github.com/ggml-org/llama.cpp) directly, without Ollama installed.
-Perfect as a drop-in replacement, for Ollama while accessing the enhanced performance/features of llama.cpp.
+Perfect as a drop-in replacement, for Ollama while accessing the enhanced performance/features of llama.cpp.<br><br>

-Designed specifically for **MoE models** (like Gemma 4 26B A4B) where you need llama.cpp flags that Ollama doesn't expose — particularly `--n-cpu-moe` for splitting expert layers across CPU RAM and GPU VRAM.
+Designed specifically for **MoE models** (like Gemma 4 26B A4B) where you need llama.cpp flags that Ollama doesn't expose — particularly `--n-cpu-moe` for splitting expert layers across CPU RAM and GPU VRAM.<br><br>

-For my specific use case, this results in a 200%-300% performance increase when using Gemma 4, 26B =)
+For my specific use case, this results in a 200%-300% performance increase when using Gemma 4, 26B =)<br>

-With Ollama + Gemma 4, 26B:
+With Ollama + Gemma 4, 26B:<br>
 ───────────────────────────────────────────────────────<br>
 Model      : gemma4:26b<br>
 Think mode : off<br>